 These locations will list context menu entries for folders, desktop and drives.
 You might even see same entry in multiple locations, so you will have to get rid of it from all the locations.
 To remove the entries from the context menu, simply delete it from the said locations.

-- To disable an item, double-click on its entry and add “–” (minus sign) at the end of the string to corrupt it.
+- Double-click on its entry and add “–” (minus sign) at the end of the string to corrupt it.

 - When you want to enable it again, simply remove the minus sign.